 An uncooked sauce used for grilled meats, chimichurri has roots in both Argentina and Uruguay.
-Upon tasting, you’ll predominantly get notes of parsley and garlic; both pair beautifully with a variety of dishes.
+Upon tasting, you’ll predominantly get notes of parsley and garlic.
 It’s amazing on grilled steak, lamb chops, burgers, shrimp, salmon — you name it.

 Y’all come back now, ya hear?